Dosage Calculation Rn Maternal Newborn Proctored Assessment 3.2

 Accurate dosage calculation requires attention to detail and a thorough understanding of pharmacology.
 Here are some tips for RNs to ensure accurate calculation:

-• Double-check the medication order: Before administering a medication, double-check the order to ensure that it is accurate and complete.
+• Double-check the medication order: Before administering a medication, double-check the order to make sure it is accurate and complete.

 • Use a medication calculator: Medication calculators, such as those found on online resources or mobile apps, can help RNs quickly and accurately calculate dosages.